sugarlabs/musicblocks/guide/README.md

 The Turtle Blocks guide is a good place to start learning about the basics.
 In this guide, we illustrate the musical features by walking the reader through numerous examples.
+Recommended to read [Guide to Programming with Turtle Art.](github.com/sugarlabs/turtleblocksjs/blob/master/guide/README.md)

 A short [Guide to Debugging](http://github.com/sugarlabs/musicblocks/tree/master/Debugging.md). is